Construction and Working of a Hydraulic Brake System of an Automobile

 Technically, the wheel cylinders of drum brakes and the caliper pistons of disc brakes are “slave” cylinders because they operate in response to the master cylinder.
 These hydraulic cylinders at the wheels change hydraulic pressure back into mechanical force to apply the brakes.
 Most late-model systems with drum brakes have a single, two-piston cylinder at each wheel.
 Hydraulic pressure enters the cylinder between the two pistons and forces them outward to act on the brake shoes.
 The shoes move outward, the lining contacts the drums to stop the car.

-Hydraulic or Oil Braking system in Automobile
+Oil or Hydraulic Brake system in Automobile

 The caliper pistons for disc brakes also act in response to hydraulic pressure that enters a fluid chamber in the caliper.
 Hydraulic pressure in stationary caliper is applied to one or two pistons on each side of the caliper to force the pads against the rotor.
 Pressure is applied to a single piston in a movable caliper on the inboard side to force the inboard pad against the rotor.
 Hydraulic pressure is equal in all directions in a closed chamber.
 This equal pressure creates a reaction force that moves the outboard side of the caliper inward so that both pads grip the rotor.